From Heegaard diagrams to surgery: Introduction

 \section{Introduction}

 By a \emph{surface} we mean here a closed, connected and orientable surface and a \emph{manifold} is a closed oriented three-dimensional manifold.
+(Homeomorphisms between manifolds are orientation preserving.)
 Such manifolds are presentable in terms of diagrams in several ways, and we mention here the presentation in terms of Heegaard diagrams and in terms of framed links in $S^3$.
 The latter is usually called \emph{surgery presentation}.
-The aim of this note is to provide a precise steps in transforming planar Heegaard diagrams into surgery.
+The aim of this note is to provide a precise steps in transforming planar Heegaard diagrams into a surgery.
 The details of a reverse transformation are given, for example, in \cite{A17}.

 We are aware that this procedure is considered as a folklore and that it could be traced back to Lickorish's results from \cite{L62}.
 However, when we were faced with a concrete problem of finding surgery presentation for some small covers (see \cite{DJ91} or \cite{BP15} for this notion), a precise algorithm for doing this was not reachable in the literature.
 A companion to the algorithm provided in this note is a simple example of a small cover obtained by an identification of the facets of eight tetrahedra.
 This identification gives immediately a (demanding) Heegaard diagram of the obtained manifold (the real projective space), and this diagram could help one to follow the steps of the algorithm.
-Besides the precision in defining curves and Dehn twists, we ought to point out some heuristics that could considerably shorten the procedure of transforming Heegaard diagrams into surgery and to produce a result of lower complexity.
+Besides the precision in defining curves and Dehn twists, we ought to point out some heuristics that could considerably shorten the procedure of transforming Heegaard diagrams into a surgery and to produce a result of lower complexity.